zhanibekrysbek/visualization_software_human_grasping_database/README.md

 		OR click "Browse" button and find target file.
 	3) Click "Load".
 It may take a moment to load.
 An image should appear at corresponding axes once loaded.
 	4) Check that it plays.
+	5) To find frames at Xsens, Gopro and Depth channels corresponding to the same instant of time choose frame numbers in the following way:

+	Get gopro frames of grasp X from the provided annotation file:

+		Gopro Frame = "StartFrame" column of Grasp X;
+		Depth Frame = "depthStart" column of Grasp X;
+		Xsens Frame = Gopro Frame * 4;

+	Note:
+	- make sure that your loaded video file consists that particular grasp (Grasp X)
-	Note: due to the large files the performance might be slow.
+	- due to the large files the performance might be slow.
 ________________________________________________________________________________________________________________________________________

 (c) Zhanibek Rysbek